puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 In the above code sample, we see that the `class lvmguide`:

+1. Takes two parameters: $document_root and $port
-1. declared the class apache with the default_vhost parameter set to false.
+2. Declares the class apache with the default_vhost parameter set to false.
+That's the equivalent of saying "I need apache to be setup without the default VirtualHost."
-2. declared an apache::vhost for the quest guide.
+3. Declares an apache::vhost for the quest guide with the title "learning.puppetlabs.vm", and with $port and $docroot set to the default values.
+Now this is the same as saying "Please set up a VirtualHost website running on port 80, serving the "learning.puppetlabs.vm" website with the files from the /var/www/html/lvmguide' directory
-3. set the document root to `/var/www/html/lvmguide` (which is the default value for the $document_root parameter).
+4. Sets the document root to `/var/www/html/lvmguide` (which is the default value for the $document_root parameter
-4. ensured that the directory `/var/www/html/lvmguide` exists and that its contents are managed recursively.
+5. Finally, the class ensures that the directory `/var/www/html/lvmguide` exists and that its contents are managed recursively.
+We notice that the source for the contents of that directory is also specified

-{% tip %}
-The file in the directory is sourced from the lvmguide module.
-{% endtip %}

-The real power here is that you now have the `class lvmguide` in a module that could be assigned to any number of nodes you wish to manage.
-There is no repetition or any other node-specific code that needs to be written!
+The details may not be extremely clear at this time, and will get clearer as you complete more quests from this Quest Guide.
+The rest of the Quest Guide will help you get to the point where you can write your own classes and modules.
+Our hope at this point is that the code for the `lvmguide` class listed above appears to be friendly and elegant.
+We often talk about Puppet's Domain Specific Language (DSL) as **self-documenting code**.

+The real power here is that you now have the class `lvmguide` that can be applied to any number of nodes as long as you manage them with Puppet.
+Since we have lvmguide as a module in a directory by itself, you can share that directory with someone else, and ask them to place in their Puppet master's modulepath and they too can get the Quest Guide website up and running on any number of nodes.
+With a few lines of code, we installed and configured the Apache httpd web server to serve the website we need, by leveraging a freely available, shared, module from the forge - puppetlabs-apache.

 ## Review

-Great job on completing this quest!
+Great job on completing the quest!
 To summarize, we learned how to leverage exising modules on the Forge and use the PE Console to set up our quest guide website locally.
-We also learned the importance of classifying when it comes to automating system tasks.
-Please note the block of Puppet code for the lvmguide module as we'll be reference it throughout the remaining quests to help bring context to what exactly you just did in greater detail.
+We also learned how to classify a node with a class.
+We will continue to reference the block of Puppet code for the lvmguide module throughout the remaining quests in order to understand what we did.